kalaitzi-gif/DSCI510FinalProject/README.md

 Below, I outline the necessary components for completing this project.

+**Project Virtual Environment Procedure**

+The steps required to create the virtual environment for this project are the following:

+1.)
+Open terminal application (base) mariakalaitzidis@Marias-MacBook-Air MyFinalProject % python -m venv FinalProjectDSCI510Fall2025

+2.)
+Navigate to the directory you wish to store the main project folder

+3.)
+Enter "python -m venv [NameOfProjectFolder]"

+4.)
+Press "Enter"

+The output of these commands will be standard components necessary for setting up a Python virtual environment (shown below):

+1.) bin
+2.) include
+3.) lib
+4.) pyvenv.cfg

 **Installation Requirements for Project**

 **The requirements for this project are the following libraries (via terminal):**

 **1.)
 Import pandas library (to load, filter, and save dataset)**
 - Loaded library via rendering statement in terminal "import pandas" (as pd)
-- Utilized in 'get_data.py', 'clean_data.py', 'run_analysis.py', 'visualize_results.py.'
+- Utilized in "get_data.py", "clean_data.py", "run_analysis.py", "visualize_results.py"

 **2.)
 Import requests module to retrieve webpage**
 - Loaded library via rendering statement in terminal "import requests"
-- Utilized in 'get_data.py.'
+- Utilized in "get_data.py."

 **3.)
 Import JSON module to relay API responses and work with JSON-formatted files**
 - Loaded  library via rendering statement in terminal "import json"
-- Utilized in 'get_data.py', 'clean_data.py.'
+- Utilized in "get_data.py", "clean_data.py"

 **4.)
 Import numpy library (for mathematical functions: linear algebra, random numbers)**
 - Loaded library via rendering statement in terminal "import numpy" (as np)
-- Utilized in 'run_analysis.py',
+- Utilized in "run_analysis.py"

 **5.)
 Import the matplotlib library for visualization of plotting**
 - Loaded via rendering statement in terminal "import matplotlib" (as plt)
-- Utilized in 'visualize_results.py.'
+- Utilized in "visualize_results.py"